IgorNep/timetable_test/README.md

-   npm run build (will run application in production mode without runing local server) npm run start (will run application in development mode and run dev-server) npm run style (will check styleguide in scss files and fix it automatically) npm run deploy (will prebuild application in production mode and install on github pages)
+   npm run build (will run application in production mode without runing local server) npm run start (will run application in development mode and run dev-server) npm run style (will check styleguide in scss files and fix it automatically) npm run prettier (will format your code style by orienting on style guide and rules you have been noticed ) npm run deploy (will prebuild application in production mode and install on github pages)
 ```